laspy/laspy/README.md

             ground_las.append_points(points[points.classification == 2])
 ```

 API Documentation and tutorials are available at
 [PythonHosted](http://pythonhosted.org/laspy).

 ## Installation
-Laspy is only dependent on numpy and should therefore work on Linux, OS
-X and Windows as long as a working installation of numpy is available.

 Laspy can be installed either with `pip`: